 Churches - The numerous religious structures that dot Malta’s landscape serve as a major tourist attraction.
 Among the most prominent church buildings is the St. John’s Co-Cathedral, which is situated in the city of Valletta.
 The foundation for this classical building was created in 1573 by the Knights of Malta and the renowned local architect Gerolamo Cassar is credited for designing the awe-inspiring structure.
 The building is just as impressive on the inside with interior design displaying the magnificence of the Calabrian artist Knight Mattia Preti.
 Other terrific church buildings include the Cathedrals of St. Paul in Mdina, The Rotunda in Mosta, St. Publius Church in Florina, and the San Pawl Milqghi Chapel in Burmarrad.

-Gozo - This green, hilly and ragged region in makes up for one third of Malta’s island stretch.
+Gozo - This green, hilly and rugged island makes up around one third of Malta’s total island stretch.
 It is known for its intense natural beauty in the form of caves and coves along the sandy beaches and green inlands.
 Gozo offers visitors a chance to relish in the tranquility of its natural beauty while taking advantage of the deluxe hotels, amazing restaurants, and bustling nightlife.